DeepLearningClub/pasteur-gpu-cluster/README.md

 ### Run scripts
 Write your code in a python file, or you can use [mnist_mlp.py](mnist_mlp.py) as an example, and run the task with `srun`(with 1 GPU).
 ```
+# the basic format is: srun --qos=gpu --gres=gpu[:type]:nb_of_gpu your command
 # replace ./mnist_mlp.py to your own file path
 # --mem=20G means you want 20GB memory with the cpu (not gpu)
 srun --mem=20G --qos=gpu --gres=gpu:1 python ./mnist_mlp.py
 ```
-If you want a specific GPU type, specify it:
+If you want a specific GPU type, the following options are available:
+ * teslaM40
+ * teslaK80
+ * teslaP100
+For example, you can specify that you want to use 1 tesla K80 for your job:
 ```
 srun --qos=gpu --gres=gpu:teslaK80:1 python ./mnist_mlp.py
 ```